Gilbert Austin: System of notation

 Austin's system of notation begins with the placement of the body in an imaginary sphere (see Plate 2, Fig. 18 below).
 The speaker then moves his or her body, feet or hands toward one of the points on the sphere.
 Each movement is assigned a notation that specifies the direction and manner in which the speaker should move.
 The speaker should include these notations in the text of his or her speech so that he or she knows when and how to move.
 Notation regarding the hands is written above the sentence; notation regarding the feet is written below.
 For instance, the notation Bcl. e f sh. above a word indicates that the speaker should clasp both hands and extend them forward at shoulder height in a shaking motion (see Plate 8, Fig. 75 below).
 The notation L 1 x under a word indicates that the speaker should advance the left foot and bend the right knee.
 Austin also provides a notation system for the voice.
 Notation marks are placed at the beginning of a passage and then throughout the text whenever the speaker is to change the tone or rapidity of his or her vocal delivery.

 Illustrations

 The text of Chironomia is accompanied by 12 engraved plates depicting various positions of the feet, arms and body.
 Austin credits George Chinnery as the original artist but claims that he could not afford to pay Chinnery to complete the engravings.
-An anonymous young man was employed to alter and complete the plates (Austin [1806] 1966:viii).
+An anonymous young man was employed to alter and complete the plates.